 Until credit collapsed on August 9, 2007 and markets crashed in 2008, people enjoyed the illusion of growth and prosperity as a result of easy credit at low rates.
 Years of Quantitative Easing, low interest rates, and various government programs have helped to disguise the structural increase in unemployment:

 More than 95 million Americans are no longer counted in the work-force; and an all-time-high number of young, eligible workers do not have jobs.

-United Nations “Free Trade” agreements serve to destroy American sovereignty.
-According to the United Nations World Court, U.N. treaty authority trumps the authority of the U.S. Constitution and Bill of Rights.
-Trade agreements (which govern much more than trade) have the force to over-rule U.S. Common Law.
+United Nations treaties serve to destroy American sovereignty.
+According to the United Nations World Court, U.N. treaty authority trumps the authority of our Constitution and Bill of Rights.
+U.N. trade agreements (which govern much more than trade) now have the force to over-rule U.S. Common Law.

 U.N.
 FREE TRADE IS PRODUCING ECONOMIC RUIN.

 The United States became a manufacturing dynamo by elevating and protecting the dignity and worth of individual wage-earners.
 Today, America’s middle class is shrinking; and our rich heritage is being squandered:

 - The average person’s standard of living is falling.

 - America’s preeminent position among the nations has slipped.

 In Abraham Lincoln’s day, southern slave-holders were the “Free-Traders.”
 Lincoln did not believe economic progress requires a permanent peasant-class (a feudal rationale for slave-labor).
 He campaigned to retain protective tariffs:

 “I… try to show, that the abandonment of the protective policy by the American Government… must produce want and ruin among our people.”
 Abraham Lincoln, 1846.*****